ramyabala221190/NodeExpressMicroservice-II/README.md

 They can be accessed using the syntax ${{env.variable_name}}

 We have used workflow_dispatch to manually run the workflow from the Actions tab in the repo.

+## Seperate docker compose file for local and deployment

+Build only the services that have Dockerfiles
+Build each microservice once, not per replica
+Let Docker Compose pull the images
+Remove build: from all services in Compose except during local dev CI/CD should build → push → deploy, not rebuild on the server

+We will keep seperate docker files for local development and deployment: docker-compose.yml for deployment and docker-compose.local.yml for local development.

+For a service, we should not have both image and build fields.
+In docker-compose.yml, keep the image field, so that the already built image(using github actions) can be pulled.
+Github actions/Jenkins must be used to build docker images only for services with Dockerfiles.
+For the remaining like mongo,elasticsearch etc, the images just needs to be pulled.

+In docker-compose.local.yml, keep the build field to build the image using the Dockerfile and use the same image for the extended services as well.